easemob/easemob-uikit-reactnative/packages/react-native-chat-uikit/README.md

 ## Development Environment Requirements

-- MacOS 12 or above
+- MacOS 12 or higher
-- React-Native 0.66 or above
+- React-Native 0.71 or higher
-- NodeJs 16.18 or above
+- NodeJs 20.18 or higher

 For `iOS` applications:

-- Xcode 13 or above, along with its related dependency tools.
+- Xcode 15 or above, along with its related dependency tools.

 For `Android` applications:

-- Android Studio 2021 or above, along with its related dependency tools.
+- Android Studio 2022 or above, along with its related dependency tools.

 ## Installation in the Project